-While it can be easy to avoid other people when you’re feeling sad, stressed or angry – it is important to ask for help from your support network of friends and family.
+While it can be easy to avoid other people when you’re feeling sad, stressed, or angry – it is important to ask for help from your support network of friends and family.
 If find yourself unable to deal with the stress or feel depressed, talking to a licensed therapist will help you find ways to deal with emotional stress for your sake and for the sake of your kids.

 4. Make a New Year’s Resolution

 Going through a divorce can leave you feeling overwhelmed and anxious.
 Resolutions are new beginnings and now is the perfect time for you to gain confidence and clarity for your future.
 Your life is already changing, so why not focus on what you’d like to change in your life or pursue new goals.
-Here is a list for the top new year’s resolutions for separated or divorced parents:
+Here is a list of the top new year’s resolutions for separated or divorced parents:

 - Get Organized – Now is a great time to clean out the closets and garage and declutter the house.
 Set up a realistic cleaning schedule to help keep your house in order.
 Include the kids, ask them to contribute by giving them chores that are appropriate for their age.
 Aside from organizing the house, it’s also important to organize your financial standing.
 Gather financial documents like tax records, bank statements, credit card statements, and mortgage statements and store them in a safe place.
 This is also a great time to check your credit score to see if it needs to be tidied up as well.

 - Get in Shape – Starting a regular exercise routine can banish depression and trigger endorphins and serotonin in your brain to make you feel happy.
-The emotional benefits of exercise, toning up and losing weight will boost your energy level, help you sleep better and help build your self-confidence.
+The emotional benefits of exercise, toning up, and losing weight will boost your energy level, help you sleep better, and help build your self-confidence.
 Spend some quality time with your kids outdoors with simple activities like going on a long walk or planning a hike or bike ride, the exercise and fresh air will benefit everyone.

 5. Find a Compassionate and Experienced Divorce and Child Custody Attorney in Utah to Relieve Stress

 Eric M. Swinyard, attorney at law provides skillful legal advice in Salt Lake County and Utah County for divorce and child custody in Utah.
-Contact Eric to schedule your free, confidential 30-minute consultation or call today at (801) 515-4133 to learn about your divorce options in Utah and legal options as a parent to ensure your child custody agreement is in your child’s best interests.
+Contact Eric to schedule your confidential 30-minute consultation or call today at (801) 515-4133 to learn about your divorce options in Utah and legal options as a parent to ensure your child custody agreement is in your child’s best interests.